hbkworld/streaming-spec/complex_types.md

 ### A Simple Counter

-This is for counting events that are not equidistant in time.
+This is for counting events that happens at any time (explicit rule).

 - The value is expressed as a base value type
-- The count value is equidistant with an increment of 2, it runs in one direction
+- The count value is linear with an increment of 2, it runs in one direction
 - The device sends an initial absolute value.
-- The time is non-equidistant.
+- The time is explicit.

 ~~~~ {.javascript}
 {